juanpc2018/Ext4-File-System-v1-vs.-v2/README.md

 The problem:</br>
 Not backward compatible,</br>
 Has the same Name.</br>
-Ext4v2 should have been called Ext5.</br>
+Ext4 v2 or Ext4 64-Bit should have been called Ext5.</br>

 Anyway...</br>
 open/mount an Ext4v2 formatted hdd in a Ext4v1 machine,</br>